crazy4pi314/scipy-vscode-tutorial/2-devtips.md

 - Unit tests extension
 - Debugger

+> **Exercise**: Debug code with tests
+>
+> 1. Create a new folder called "tests" and a new file "test_hello.py".
+> 2. Import the functions you've created in the first exercise using `from tutorial.hello import say_hello` and create a new function `test_say_hello` that calls `say_hello`.
+> 3. Open the "Testing" menu by clicking on the vial icon in the primary side bar, click "Configure Python Tests" and choose "pytest".
+Pick the "tests" folder.
+> 4. Run your test by clicking on the "Run Test" ▷ icon.
+> 5. Add a new `name` input argument to the `say_hello` function.
+Run your test again.
+Can you fix the bug?

 **Git and version control** - You’ve written some code - it’s time to push it upstream.
 We’ll go over some exercises that let you use the built-in Git tools to interact with the repository we cloned in the previous section.